Class 04 -Cultural Misunderstandings and How to Thrive

 Then, I can share your fantastic cultural homework with the group.

-If you would like to discuss the same video, please arrange this with your classmate, and watch the same video or do the same reading.
+If you would like to discuss the same video, please arrange it with your classmate and watch it together or do the same reading.
 That’s okay too, and fun!

 Reading Option 1: Fundamental/Intermediate